 - Parental Abandonment - Mostly because your hero's dad is a bit of a Jerkass.

-- Spell My Name with an S — Is it Alicia/Alisia, Carroll/Carol, or Marin/Marine?
+- Spell My Name with an S: Is it Alicia/Alisia, Carroll/Carol, Marin/Marine or Caren/Karen?

 - Summon Magic: Marin's style of magic.
 Ruby has some as well and uses them in story events too.

 - Wedding Smashers: The end of Karen's route.